Warning: This work has been rated 18+.

 Yasmin was a white, glowing figure which led him through the land.
 Nothing but her outline remained.
 In the distance he could almost hear the powerful yet patient rush of a waterfall.
 The view now panned outside of his body.
 He could see himself with brown bull horns which came out of the sides of his head.
 In this world he could be strong and wise yet understanding and empathetic.
 Mateo hungered to see more, yet his perfect imagination began to tear at the seams as Jasmin's voice entered his mind.

 "I'm sorry about what happened earlier.
 I texted the group chat and we're thinking of exploring Sacred Heart later today."
 She stood in front of him now.
 Her brown skin glistened in the sun and her hazel eyes watched him eagerly.
 Internally he knew he had experienced too much for one day.
 Then again, he could already picture himself sitting alone in his room paranoid.
+Going along with them would be a good way to avoid that scenario.

 "Will Bug be coming?"